emilhein/OpenAI-Serverless/README.md

-# A wrapper for the Medium API
+# A wrapper for the OpenAI library

-This is a simple wrapper around the public GraphQL API offered by Medium.
+This is for a specific use case where we want EChart configurations from ChatGPT.
-The wrapper will return basic information about all the posts created by a user.
+A user needs to provide a prompt and and API key